Transformer-Based ASL Fingerspelling to Text

-1. Problem and users
+Problem & users

 Fingerspelling conveys names and terms without dedicated signs.
-Recognition is difficult due to fast transitions and co articulation between letters.
-The goal is letter accurate transcription with clear handling of similar handshapes and consistent preprocessing across signers and cameras.
+Recognition is difficult due to fast transitions and co-articulation between letters.
+The goal is letter-accurate transcription with clear handling of similar handshapes and consistent preprocessing across signers and cameras.

-2. Solution overview
+Solution overview

-3. Data and feature spec
+Data & feature spec

-3.1 Dataset
+Dataset

-The build uses the Google American Sign Language Fingerspelling dataset with precomputed MediaPipe landmarks.
+Google American Sign Language Fingerspelling dataset with precomputed MediaPipe landmarks.
 Examples are landmark sequences paired with target words.

-3.2 Feature selection (F = 144 per frame)
+Feature selection (F = 144 per frame)

-- Pose joints: six upper body joints 11, 12, 13, 14, 15, 16.
+- Pose joints: six upper body joints (11, 12, 13, 14, 15, 16)

-- Left hand: 21 landmarks 0 to 20.
+- Left hand: 21 landmarks (0–20)

-- Right hand: 21 landmarks 0 to 20.
+- Right hand: 21 landmarks (0–20)

-- Ordering per frame: pose, then left hand, then right hand.
-Each landmark contributes x, y, z so 48 triplets times 3 equals 144 numbers.
+- Ordering per frame: pose → left hand → right hand.
+Each landmark: x, y, z → 48 triplets × 3 = 144 values

-4. Normalization and serialization
+Normalization & serialization

-- Center: mid shoulders if pose present, else mid wrists.
+- Center: mid-shoulders if pose present, else mid-wrists.

 - Scale: shoulder distance if pose present, else wrist distance.